tensorlayer/TensorLayerX/docs/user/contributing.rst

 Report bugs
 ~~~~~~~~~~~

-Report bugs at the `OpenI <https://git.openi.org.cn/TensorLayer/tensorlayer3.0>`__ or `GitHub <https://github.com/tensorlayer/tensorlayer>`__, we normally will fix it in 5 hours.
+Report bugs at the `GitHub <https://github.com/tensorlayer/TensorLayerX>`__  or `OpenI <https://git.openi.org.cn/OpenI/TensorLayerX>`__, we normally will fix it in 5 hours.
 If you are reporting a bug, please include:

-* your TensorLayer, TensorFlow, MindSpore, PaddlePaddle and Python version.
+* your TensorLayerX, TensorFlow, MindSpore, PaddlePaddle, PyTorch and Python version.
 * steps to reproduce the bug, ideally reduced to a few Python commands.
 * the results you obtain, and the results you expected instead.

 If you are unsure whether the behavior you experience is a bug, or if you are
-unsure whether it is related to TensorLayer or TensorFlow, MindSpore, PaddlePaddle, please just ask on `our
+unsure whether it is related to TensorLayer or TensorFlow, MindSpore, PaddlePaddle, PyTorch, please just ask on `our
 mailing list`_ first.

 Fix bugs
 ~~~~~~~~

-Look through the OpenI issues or GitHub issues for bug reports.
+Look through the GitHub issues or OpenI issues for bug reports.
 Anything tagged with "bug" is open to whoever wants to implement it.
-If you discover a bug in TensorLayer you can fix yourself, by all means feel free to just implement a fix and not report it first.
+If you discover a bug in TensorLayerX you can fix yourself, by all means feel free to just implement a fix and not report it first.